WfBench: Workflow Benchmarks

 Warning

-Pegasus utilizes the HTCondor framework to orchestrate the execution of workflow tasks.
+Pegasus uses HTCondor to orchestrate tasks.
 By default, HTCondor does not implement CPU affinity for program threads.
-However, WfBench offers an extra capability to enforce CPU affinity during benchmark execution.
-To enable this feature, you need to specify the lock_files_folder parameter when using create_benchmark().
+To enable CPU affinity, specify lock_files_folder when using create_benchmark().

 Swift/T